Baby, You Knock Me Out

 "Baby, You Knock Me Out" is the fifth episode of the ninth season of the animated comedy series Family Guy.
 It originally aired on Fox in the United States on November 14, 2010.
 The episode follows housewife Lois after she is convinced to become a championship boxer.
 As she continues fighting, however, she eventually decides to go into retirement, only to be challenged by the top-ranked fighter in all of Rhode Island.
-Lois accepts the challenge, faceing the fight of her life, causing her to unleash pent-up anger at Peter.
+Lois accepts the challenge, facing the fight of her life, causing her to unleash pent-up anger at Peter.

 The episode was written by Alex Carter and directed by Julius Wu.
 It received mostly positive reviews from critics for its storyline and many cultural references.
 According to Nielsen ratings, it was viewed in 7.00 million homes in its original airing.
 The episode featured guest performances by Luke Adams, Carrie Fisher and Nicole Sullivan, along with several recurring guest voice actors for the series.
 It was first announced at the 2009 San Diego Comic-Con.